 Now go back and look at those protectors again: which ones are burned out?
 Those are the ones you want to replace post haste.
 I confess that I only learned this in 2016; I checked mine, and had to replace one a few months later when that light suddenly disappeared.

-That’s the biggest choice you’ll face, and we considered it in the six surge protectors we brought in for testing.
+That’s the biggest choice you’ll face, and we consider it in all the surge protectors we review.
 But there are three variants when protection fails:

 All power stops flowing, which will immediately remove electricity to all connected devices.
 With SSDs or streaming audio/video equipment or a Blu-Ray or other disc player, that’s not a big deal.
 Better to lose power than to let a surge through.

 Some power stops flowing.
 There are three different paths for electricity with AC power, and one is more important to protect against surges than the other two.
 (See below for more detail.)
 Some protectors thus only stop power passing through if that critical juncture’s MOVs die.
 You have to look at the protection light to know the state of protection.

 Power always flows, but the light turns off.
 In this scenario, you must stay alert, particularly during a storm and right afterwards, or whenever your lights flicker .

 AC power has three “legs” over which power passes.
 With a three-wire outlet, which is required for surge protectors, those are line, neutral, and ground.
 Power comes in over line, passes through neutral, and cycles through negative and positive voltage; that’s one leg (known as L-N).